The distinguished invertible object as ribbon dualizing object in the Drinfeld center: Introduction and summary

 \begin{repcorollary}{corspherical} For the ribbon Grothendieck-Verdier duality on the Drinfeld center $Z(\cat{C})$ of a pivotal finite tensor category $\cat{C}$ described in Theorem~\ref{thmribbon}, the following are equivalent: \begin{pnum} \item The dualizing object is isomorphic to the unit in $Z(\cat{C})$. \item $\cat{C}$ is spherical. \item The Grothendieck-Verdier duality of $Z(\cat{C})$ agrees with the rigid duality. \item $Z(\cat{C})$ with its canonical balanced braided structure is a modular category. \end{pnum} \end{repcorollary}

 \item The most important justification for answering question~(R) in the framework of Grothendieck-Verdier dualities is that for the question whether the Drinfeld center can be used to build representations of mapping class groups, it will actually be \emph{completely irrelevant} whether we are dealing with a traditional ribbon structure or a ribbon Grothendieck-Verdier duality.
 This is in fact a rather non-trivial point that we have to explain: The main reason why it is interesting to have the structure of a modular category on the Drinfeld center is that a modular category (even if it is non-semisimple) can be used as an input for the Lyubashenko construction~\cite{lyubacmp} to produce a modular functor, i.e.\ mapping class group representations.
 Lyubashenko's construction cannot be applied to a Drinfeld center $Z(\cat{C})$ if $Z(\cat{C})$ is not ribbon, but one can still follow an operadic approach.
 Since $Z(\cat{C})$ is balanced and braided, it is an algebra over the framed $E_2$-operad $\framed$, the operad whose $n$-ary operations are given by embeddings of $n$ two-dimensional disks into another disk that are composed by translations, rescalings and rotations~\cite{WahlThesis,salvatorewahl}.
 But the framed $E_2$-operad is also cyclic in the sense of Getzler-Kapranov~\cite{gk}, i.e.\ it comes with a prescription to consistently permute inputs with the output.
 The ribbon Grothendieck-Verdier duality gives us exactly a cyclic structure on a ($\Lexf$-valued) $\framed$-algebra~\cite{cyclic}.
-From a cyclic framed $E_2$-algebra structure, in particular the one that we have on $Z(\cat{C})$, we can build an \emph{ansular functor}~\cite{cyclic,mwansular}, i.e.\ representations of handlebody groups on vector spaces, the so-called conformal blocks, see Section~\ref{secldt}.
-For $Z(\cat{C})$, these will actually extend to representations of mapping class groups.
+A cyclic framed $E_2$-algebra structure, in particular the one that we have on $Z(\cat{C})$, extends uniquely to an \emph{ansular functor}, see~\cite[Section~7.2]{cyclic} and~\cite[Theorem~5.9]{mwansular}, i.e.\ a system of representations of mapping class groups of handlebodies (the handlebodies are always compact oriented and three-dimensional).
+In other words, we obtain for each handlebody $H_g$, characterized by the genus $g\ge 0$ of its boundary surface, a vector space $B_g^{Z(\cat{C})}$, the so-called \emph{space of conformal blocks for $H_g$}, together with a representation of the mapping class group of $H_g$.
+Based on the general description of spaces of conformal blocks in~\cite{cyclic,mwansular}, we give in Corollary~\ref{corconfblocks} a formula for $B_g^{Z(\cat{C})}$.
+For $Z(\cat{C})$, the handlebody group representations on the spaces of conformal blocks will actually extend to representations of mapping class groups of surfaces.
+In particular, the space of conformal blocks can, in this case, be associated --- without ambiguity --- to a surface instead of a handlebody.
 The latter easily will follow as an application of the factorization homology approach to modular functors in the paper~\cite{brochierwoike} (however, this is just a background information and not needed for the present paper).